 You get diabetes if your pancreas does not make enough insulin to control the level of glucose in your blood.
-Humalog Mix25 is a substitute for your own insulin and is used to control glucose in the long term.
-Humalog Mix25 works very quickly and longer than soluble insulin.
-You should normally use Humalog Mix25 within 15 minutes of a meal.
+Humalog is a substitute for your own insulin and is used to control glucose in the long term.
+It works very quickly and lasts a shorter time than soluble insulin (2 to 5 hours).
+You should normally use Humalog within 15 minutes of a meal.

-Your doctor may tell you to use Humalog Mix25 as well as a longer-acting insulin.
+Your doctor may tell you to use Humalog as well as a longer-acting insulin.
 Each kind of insulin comes with another patient information leaflet to tell you about it.
 Do not change your insulin unless your doctor tells you to.
 Be very careful if you do change insulin.